| Safe Haskell | Safe-Inferred |

 A type for representing the score or points of a player.

-instances of this type operate element-wise on the
+The Eq, Ord, and Num instances of this type operate element-wise on the

 two inputs, treating values that are not present in one or the other, as